Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/index.md

 }
 ```

 Because `Option<T>.Match(...)` has an overload that takes `Func<...>` delegates, we can simply mark the handler as `async` to have it return a task.
-Essentially, this implementation of `SelectMany(...)` looks the same as the one we wrote for regular `Option<T>`, with an addition of a few `await` operators.
+Essentially, this implementation of `SelectMany(...)` looks the same as the one we wrote for the regular `Option<T>`, with an addition of a few `await` operators.

-To illustrate a practical use case for this syntax, let's imagine we have a class named `PaymentProcessor` which can be used to resolve user's payment information and send money between accounts:
+To illustrate a practical use case for this syntax, let's imagine we have a class named `PaymentProcessor` which can be used to resolve user payment information and send money between accounts:

 ```csharp
 public class PaymentProcessor